webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Talks-to-Machines.md

 ---
 aliases:
-- "Talks to Machines"
+  - Talks to Machines
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Influence
+title: Talks to Machines
+collection: Foci
+kind: Compendium
 ---
 ## Talks to Machines
 You use your organic brain like a computer, interfacing "wirelessly" with any electronic device.
 You can control and influence them in ways that others can't.